televandalist/RADocsTEMP/docs/support/How-to-configure-OBS-Studio-to-see-the-popups.md

 In "Window Capture" mode, OBS Studio will not capture the popups.
 The popups are rendered using a "Layered Window", and OBS Studio removed support for capturing layered windows

 If you want to include the popups in your stream, you have two options: change to "Display Capture" mode, or add a second "Window Capture" for the "TransparentOverlayWindow".
-This page will attempt to walk you through doing the second.
+This page will attempt to walk you through doing the second!

 Add a second "Window Capture" source to the Scene.
 In the popup dialog, select the "TransparentOverlayWindow".